mozilla/pkipolicy/rootstore/policy.md

 #### 5.1.3 SHA-1 ####

+Effective July 1, 2022, CAs SHALL NOT sign SHA-1 hashes over end-entity certificates with an EKU extension containing the id-kp-emailProtection key purpose.

+Effective July 1, 2023, CAs SHALL NOT sign SHA-1 hashes over:
+  * certificates with an EKU extension containing the id-kp-ocspSigning key purpose;
+  * intermediate certificates that chain up to roots in Mozilla's program;
+  * OCSP responses; or
+  * CRLs.

 CAs MAY sign SHA-1 hashes over end-entity certificates which chain up to roots in Mozilla's program only if all the following are true: